Consitown/SiPM-Analysis/README.md

 ## wavecatcher-analysis (analysis_programm)
 the original wavecatcher-analysis: https://github.com/cscharf-hub/wavecatcher-analysis \
-Since the wavecatcher-analysis's main Script, the "ReadRun.cc", gets updated constantly (and I contribute to that), I will try to keep it up to date here.
+Since the wavecatcher-analysis's main Script, the "ReadRun.cc", gets updated constantly, I will try to keep it up to date here.
 More important are the Macros I used to analyse the data.

 ## General infos
 More details of the two pieces of software will be given after this section. \